writememe/blog.danielteycheney.com/content/posts/blog-automation-part-one.md

 Finally, I also notify Google that a new copy of my site map is available to crawl so it can efficiently indexed and searched.

-> What's not shown in this workflow is that my site's blog post and configuration data is also stored on Github, to make version control and administration of the site more reliable.
+> What's not shown in this workflow is that my site's blog post and configuration data is also stored on GitHub, to make version control and administration of the site more reliable.

 ## Limitations